Carvalho (footballer)

-João Dickson Carvalho (born 1952) is a Brazilian former football player.
+João Dixon Carvalho (born 1952) is a Brazilian former football player.

 Career

 Carvalho was one of several foreign players in the Japan Soccer League, and during the 1977 season, he became the first foreign player to win the top scorer in the Japan Soccer League First Division.
 Carvalho scored a total of 77 goals in the league becoming the fourth all-time top scorer in the Japan Soccer League First Division history.